tmi-lab/AD-VD-ChronologicalMapping/README.md

 - 📄 `paper.pdf` – Full research manuscript
 - 🧮 ['notebooks/'](./Code/) – Code and Jupyter notebooks for preprocessing and modelling
-     (The notebooks also include the detailed network analysis graphs.)
+     (The notebooks also include the detailed network analysis graphs).